pytmg/cli/Documentation.md

 - Q: What version should I use?
   - A: V3.
 Because V2 is a bug hellhole, V1 is..
 V1 and V3 just looks nice.
 Come on.

+- Q: What's the error rate?
+  - A: On Windows?
+Low.
+On \*NIX systems?
+Every time you exit.
+Don't know why, don't really care.

 - Q: Does this work on Mac?
   - A: ¯\\\_(ツ)\_/¯